-Pain gives way to accomplishment, fulfillment, peace and joy and love - and the hope that lies within the promise of a newborn child.
+Pain gives way to accomplishment, fulfillment, peace and joy and love - and the hope that lies within the promise of a newborn child - and not just any child, the Christ Child.
+God himself incarnate in human flesh and nature - redemption.

-So brothers and sisters, as we prepare to sing this carol, as we prepare to confess Silent Night, let me close off with the words of scripture from Romans 8:18-19 where Paul writes "18 I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
-19 For the creation waits in eager expectation for the children of God to be revealed."
+So brothers and sisters, as we prepare to sing this carol, as we prepare to confess Silent Night, let me close off with the words of scripture from Romans 8:18-19 where Paul writes "I consider that our present sufferings are not worth comparing with the glory that will be revealed in us.
+For the creation waits in eager expectation for the children of God to be revealed."